 They’re Heart-Friendly

-In the days gone by, eggs were under fire for being linked to an increase in risks of heart diseases and strokes.
+In the days gone by, eggs were under fire for relating to an increase in risks of heart diseases and strokes.
 Eggs were previously believed to be bad for our heart because of the amount of cholesterol found in them.
 Today, studies show that there are no associations with egg intake and these conditions.

 As mentioned earlier, the high levels of HDL in eggs are proven to reduce the risk of strokes.
 Low-density lipoprotein (LDL), known as the bad cholesterol, form small, dense particles in your blood.
 Eggs help our bodies turn these small particles into larger ones which have a lower chance of causing heart problems.